Key Group Of Five, Notre Dame, BYU Questions

 Which new coaching changes will matter the most?

-Charlie Strong had to try rebuilding Texas, and now Tom Herman is reaping the rewards.
-There’s little to do with this South Florida team.
+Charlie Strong had to try rebuilding Texas, and now Tom Herman is reaping the rewards – now there’s little for Strong to do with his new, loaded South Florida team.
 Major Applewhite doesn’t have to do too much at Houston, either.

-Luke Fickell, though, should bring a whole new vibe and energy to Cincinnati, while Randy Edsall is back at UConn – both programs will be far better, fast.
+Luke Fickell should bring a whole new vibe and energy to Cincinnati, while Randy Edsall is back at UConn – both programs will be far better, fast.
 To answer the question, expect Fickell to do the most to change things around in his first season.

 Geoff Collins, though, is walking into a rebuilding job at Temple.
 He’s not going to take the Owls to another conference title, but he can’t let them fall off the map.